reflectivity/reflectivity.github.io/information/FAQ.md

 * ###  Should I use x-rays, neutrons or both?

 A very important question.
 There are many ways to answer this, we will take quite a high level view here.
 One of the biggest questions to consider when planning a reflectivity experiment is contrast.
 In the most basic approach x-rays itneract with electrons and neutrons with the nucleus.
-There are Scattering Length Density calculators available at ???.
+There are Scattering Length Density calculators available [here](https://slddb.esss.dk/slddb/material) and elsewhere on the web.
 This can be used as simulations to determine where the best contrast can be found.
 Some experiments, particualrly solid/liquid are more suited to neutron reflectometry due to the penetrating 'power' of neutrons.

 * ###  How can I join ORSO/help?